Discover the best watercolour paint brands and the differences between each in this comprehensive guide.

 The Russian made paints use pigments, bound in gum arabic, with honey to make the paint application smooth and vibrant.

 The majority of the paints (three quarters to be precise) are made from single pigments, giving you a clean and pure mixing ability when you come to combine colours.

 The average price for a pan is £1.80 (around $2.30), making them much more affordable than other artist quality paints.
 Compared to a range like Winsor & Newton’s Cotman, however, they are a little more pricey.

 Attributes: runny, free-flowing, spread well

-Daler Rowney watercolours are made in the UK.
+Daler Rowney make their watercolours in the UK.
 The quality is good, but not as high as other professional ranges.

 In terms of price relative to quality, they are a good choice.
 They would be apt for a beginner or intermediate painter.
 Daler Rowney watercolours have reasonable permanence and performance while painting.
 More runny and free flowing than other paints, they spread and blend well on paper, without leaving hard edges around the colour.

 By mixing colours with titanium white, you can increase the opacity.

 Attributes: affordable, sets provide good range of colours